RoanBrand/MQTT-Siemens-S7-300/README.md

    *Important*: there will be an import conflict between FC10 AG_CTRL and FC10 EQ_STRING, as a solution rename one of the the FC-numbers during import

 3. You have to compile the Makefile two times because there is still some DB creation problem.
    The second run will succeed.

-4. You must call the MQTT function block in your OB1 program loop.
+4. *Imporant:* You must call the MQTT function block in your OB1 program loop.

+5. Optional: You may compile the MQTT_Example.

 ## Network Configuration
-The MQTT FB can use the internal Ethernet adapter of a CPU (PN) or an external Ethernet adapter (CP).
+The MQTT FB can use the internal Ethernet adapter of a CPU (PN, choose MQTT_Main_PN.scl) or an external Ethernet adapter (CP, choose MQTT_Main_CP.scl).

 Remarks for internal Ethernet (PN) adapter configuration:
 - The IP-Address of the internal adapter has to be configured within the hardware configuration tool (HW Config), click on the PN-IO object
 - The remote IP and Port parameters are configured via parameters for the MQTT Function Block (ipBlock1-4,ipPort)
- - you must set the MQTT Functionblock parameter PNorCP to 0 (internal Ethernet (PN)=0, external Ethernet (CP)=1)
 - you must set the MQTT Functionblock parameter connectionID to a desired value, f.e.
 1 Example for a MQTT FB call in OB1 configured for internal Ethernet (PN) usage:
-*MQTT.DB71(net_config := DB_NET_CONFIG, PNorCP := 0, connectionID := 1);*
+*MQTT.DB71(net_config := DB_NET_CONFIG, connectionID := 1);*

  Remarks for external Ethernet (CP) adapter configuration:
  - The IP-Address of the internal adapter has to be configured within the hardware configuration tool (HW Config), click on the PN-IO object
  - The connection must be configured in Simatic Manager "Connections"
- - you must set the MQTT Functionblock parameter PNorCP to 1 (PN=0, CP=1)
  - you must set the MQTT Functionblock parameter connectionID to the connection ID configured in Simatic Manager "Connections"
  - you must set the MQTT Functionblock parameter cpLADDR to the address of the CP module.
  Example for a MQTT FB call in OB1 configured for external Ethernet (CP)usage:
-*MQTT.DB71(net_config := DB_NET_CONFIG, PNorCP := 1, connectionID := 1, cpLADDR := W#16#100);*
+*MQTT.DB71(net_config := DB_NET_CONFIG, connectionID := 1, cpLADDR := W#16#100);*

 ## Setup memory footprint